PREGNANCY RESOURCES

 - Concerned with how your medications can affect pregnancy and breastfeeding?
 Talk to your doctor or call MotherToBaby at 1-866-626-6487.

 - Trying to decrease or stop substance use?
-Call Care Management for support with a referral.
+Call Care Management for support with a referral or find a provider near your that provides substance use services.

 - There are risks of marijuana use in pregnancy.
 Refer to the Marijuana use in pregnancy (PDF) for more information.

-You can be rewarded for completing a Notification of Pregnancy, attending prenatal and postpartum visits, and more.
+You can be rewarded for completing healthy behaviors.
 To learn more about what incentives you may qualify for visit our My Health Pays Rewards page.

-My Health Pays can be used to pay for utilities, transportation, telecommunications, childcare services, education, rent, and at Walmart to shop for everyday items such as baby items and household items.
+My Health Pays can be used to pay for utilities, transportation, telecommunications, childcare services, education, rent, and everyday essential household and baby items at Walmart.

 - Dental and Vision Benefits: You might be eligible for dental and vision benefits.
-We can help get you connected with an in-network provider for needed services.
-Call us at 1-855-694-4663 for more information
+Assistance is available to help you find an in-network provider.

-- Mom’s Meals: You can be eligible for 30 meals after delivery if engaged in care management services.
-Please reach out for more information, 1-855-694-4663.
+- Mom’s Meals: You may be eligible for 30 meals after delivery if engaged in care management services.

-- Doula services are a covered benefit.
+- Doula services are a covered.
 Access our Find A Provider Tool to find a doula in network and near you.
+Doula Support (PDF)

 Keeping your baby safe is important, and these resources can help.
 From safe sleep and car seats to poison prevention and child safety, find the support and information you need below.